Even moderate drinking in pregnancy may affect child's IQ

 GENES AFFECT ALCOHOL METABOLISM

-This study, published in the journal PLOS ONE on Wednesday, used a new technique analyzing the genetic variants which modify the effects of alcohol exposure levels.
+This study, published in the journal PLOS ONE on Wednesday, used a new technique analysing the genetic variants which modify the effects of alcohol exposure levels.

 When a person drinks alcohol, ethanol is converted to acetaldehyde by a group of enzymes, the researchers explained.

-Variations in genes that 'encode' these enzymes lead to differences in a person's ability to metabolize ethanol, so in "slow metabolizes", alcohol levels may be higher for longer than in "fast metabolizes".
-Scientists think fast ethanol metabolism protects against abnormal brain development because less alcohol goes to the fetus.
+Variations in genes that 'encode' these enzymes lead to differences in a person's ability to metabolise ethanol, so in "slow metabolisers", alcohol levels may be higher for longer than in "fast metabolisers".
+Scientists think fast ethanol metabolism protects against abnormal brain development because less alcohol goes to the foetus.

 The mothers were asked to record their alcohol consumption at various stages during pregnancy, and one drink was specified as one unit of alcohol.